Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 gives

 For later convenience, we now define the ratio

 and, comparing Eqs. (\ref{Delta_x_grav_param_r}) and (\ref{Delta_x_canon_param_r}), we have

 To within numerical factors of order unity, $N$ equals the number of Planck-sized bits on the present day boundary of the observable Universe or, equivalently, the number of cells with volume $\sim (\Delta x_{\rm total})_{\rm min}^3$ in the present day bulk \cite{Burikham:2015sro}.
-This point is discussed in detail in Sec. \ref{sect3.5}.

 Let us also require $r \geq l_{\rm Pl}$, setting

 Combining this with Eqs. (\ref{Delta_x_grav_param_r}) and (\ref{Delta_x_canon_param_r}) yields

 and